How to Build an Effective Executive Search Committee for Your Nonprofit

 While staff should not be part of the search committee, they should still play an important role in the transition.
 They are the ones who work alongside the new executive director, so their input is valuable in shaping the type of leader the organization needs.

-Meet with Finalist: Once the committee has narrowed down the candidate pool, staff can have informal interactions with the finalist.
+• Meet with Finalist: Once the committee has selected a finalist, staff can have informal interactions with the finalist when appropriate.

 Navigating Your Executive Search with Confidence